RuleWorld/rulebender/README.md

 ## Exporting ##

-23. From the bottom of middle menu, go to “Contents” and click “Add Required Plug-ins”.
+23. From the bottom of middle menu, go to `Contents` and click `Add Required Plug-ins`.

-24. In Project explorer, right click “rulebender.product” and choose “export”
+24. In Project explorer, right click `rulebender.product` and choose `Export`

-25. Select “Plug-in Development -> Eclipse product”.
-Click “Next”.
+25. Select `Plug-in Development -> Eclipse product`.
+Click `Next`.

-26. Choose destination directory which is “workspace_rb_1/RuleBender” and check “Export for multiple platforms”.
-Click “Next”.
+26. Choose destination directory which is `workspace_rb_1/RuleBender` and check `Export for multiple platforms`.
+Click `Next`.

 27. Select macosx, linux(gtk/x86_64) and both win32 versions.
 Click “Finish.”
-    It may ask for save changes, click “Yes”.
+    If it asks you to save changes, click “Yes”.

 ## Packaging ##